ratify-project/ratify/docs/policy-provider.md

 - `artifactVerificationPolicies`: map of artifact type to policy; each entry in the map's policy must be satisfied for Ratify to return true.
     - `any`: policy that REQUIRES at least one artifact of specified type to verify to `true`
     - `all`: policy that REQUIRES all artifacts of specified type to verify to `true`
+    - `none`: policy that does NOT require any artifacts to verify to `true`
+- Default policy:
+    - The `default` policy applies to unspecified artifact types.
+The `default` policy is set to `none`.
+Thus, all unspecified artifact types will be ignored in determing overall success result.
+    - The `default` policy can be overriden to `any` or `all` in the map:

+        ```
+        ...
+        "policies": {
+            "version": "1.0.0",
+            "policyPlugin": {
+                "name": "configPolicy",
+                "artifactVerificationPolicies": {
+                    "default": "any"
+                }
+            }
+        },
+        ...
+        ```

 ## Notational Conventions